 The scope and sequence of the Academy's K-8 curricula is modeled after the BCSI Program.
 Each curriculum was selected by BCSI and builds a strong foundation and prepares students for lifelong success.
 Each of the selected curricula focuses on conceptual understanding and is rooted in research-based instructional strategies designed to meet the needs of learners with varying abilities and be adapted accordingly.
-The guiding curricula listed below may be supplemented with other resources, all of which will be aligned to meet the standards outlined in the ALCOS.
+The guiding curricula listed below may be supplemented with other resources to meet standards outlined in the ALCOS.